Trust Loan Calculator

 2. The property will be the primary residence of one of the children taking the property at distribution.

-3. The other beneficiaries are also children of the deceased (though one may be able to get all of their siblings share even if there are non-children beneficiaries).
+3. The other beneficiaries are also children of the deceased (though one may be able to get all of their siblings share even if there are non-child beneficiaries).

 Proposition 19 also allows for anyone over the age of 55 to transfer their current primary residence property tax base to a replacement primary residence in California.
 This allows a child beneficiary to take their parents’ property at distribution and sell the property.
 One has 12 months to move into the property.
 The parent’s property tax base can then be applied to a new property as long as it is owner occupied.
 If the last surviving spouse died before February 15, 2021, non-owner occupied properties may qualify under Proposition 58.